hyperledger/iroha/docs/source/api/queries.rst

     "1", "Could not get account assets", "Internal error happened", "Try again or contact developers" "2", "No such permissions", "Query's creator does not have any of the permissions to get account assets", "Grant the necessary permission: individual, global or domain one"
     "3", "Invalid signatures", "Signatures of this query did not pass validation", "Add more signatures and make sure query's signatures are a subset of account's signatories"
+    "4", "Invalid pagination metadata", "Wrong page size or nonexistent first asset", "Set a valid page size, and make sure that asset id is valid, or leave first asset id unspecified"

 Get Account Detail
 ^^^^^^^^^^^^^^^^^^